 4. Final Touch

 As a final step, check the lens for any marks or stains by looking at it against the light.
 If necessary, polish it again with a dry cloth.
-Now the projector lens is ready for use again.
+Now the laser projector lens is ready for use again.

 Helpful Tools for Cleaning Video Projector Lens